Everything you need to know about Technical Diving

 Rebreathers – CCR

-A Rebreather is a breathing apparatus that recycles the exhaled gas making very efficient use of the carried gas.
-It is a great option for deep dives as it may reduce the volume of gas and number of tanks carried by the diver and optimize the decompression profile.
+A Rebreather is a breathing apparatus that recycles exhaled gas, efficiently using the gas carried.
+It is a great option for deep dives as it may reduce the volume of gas and the number of tanks carried by the diver and optimize the decompression profile.
 In a rebreather, the exhaled gas passes through a scrubber, removing the Carbon dioxide or CO2 from the breathing loop.
 The remaining gas is then enriched with Oxygen to compensate for the O2 used by the diver’s metabolism and can be inhaled again.

 Geraldine diving the Megalodon in the caves in th Lot, France